overwolf/overwolf.github.io/docs/api/overwolf-extensions-io.md

 sidebar_label: overwolf.extensions.io
 ---

-Use this API to get info about active campagins.
+Use this API to get I/O functionalities.

 ## Methods Reference